 Not far behind the Tundra is the Pelican Elite.
 In my opinion, it has slightly better functionality, thanks to its built-in can opener and cup holders.
 They are also slightly bigger than the Tundra 65.

-User reports suggest that the Pelican Elite equal that of Yeti Tundra, but that’s a claim yet to be proven.
+User reports suggest that the Pelican Elite is equal to the Yeti Tundra, but that’s a claim yet to be proven.

 In choosing between two of the higher-end rotomolded coolers, it’s all a matter of preference.
 Both have great quality, ice retention capabilities, price (almost) but differ slightly on added features.

-If you’re looking for a cheap cooler to use at parties or beach trips not lasting for more than a week, then the Coleman Xtreme 5 will do the job well.
+If you’re looking for a cheap cooler to use at parties or beach trips not lasting for more than a week, then the Coleman Xtreme 85 QT will do the job well.

 It can keep ice for up to 5 days making it a decent option for those more concerned about the budget or those who do not need to use it in harsh environments.
-It has built-in cup holders and can withstand up to 250 lbs of weight allowing an average American male to sit on it without breaking its lid.
+It has built-in cup holders and can withstand up to 110 kilograms of weight allowing an average American male to sit on it without breaking its lid.

 Sure, it doesn’t have a bear-proof rating or 2 week-long ice retention capabilities, but you might not need those features to host a party or a short beach trip.
 Plus, it’s almost 7 times cheaper than the top-rated coolers.